espressif/esp-dl/face_recognition/README.md

         - The larger the Euclidean distance between two **Face IDs** is, the more similar these two **Face IDs** are.
     - Note that, the Cosine distance is used in this example.
 - To store your **Face ID** in the flash, instead of the RAM, please firstly configure your partitions.csv file.
+- The data stored in ram is in `face_id_list` format, while in flash is in the format:
+1. 0-31B Info, to check the content in the flash
+2. 32-39B Len, to indicate the number of ids in flash
+3. 40-4095B Reserved
+4. Each id needs 2KB, begins at 4096B